A Parallel Monte-Carlo Tree Search-Based Metaheuristic For Optimal Fleet Composition Considering Vehicle Routing Using Branch & Bound: Introduction

-The first contribution of this paper is the development of an exact Fleet Composition Optimizer (FCO) algorithm for the FSMVRPTW.
-This algorithm employs a divide and conquer approach where the VRPTW is partitioned to a resource allocation problem (RAP) that first assigns tasks to each robot using a parallel B\&B algorithm, and then finds the optimal sequence in which the assigned tasks are completed by solving a nested TSPTW, using another B\&B algorithm.
-The second contribution is a hybrid MCTS-based metaheuristic, that uses the Upper Confidence bounds applied to Trees (UCT) algorithm \cite{Kocsis2006BanditPlanning}.
-This UCT-based metaheuristic (UCT-MH) uses the UCT algorithm in fleet composition levels to guide its search and solves the nested TSPTW using a B\&B algorithm.
-The third novelty presented in this paper is the hybrid optimization framework where the UCT-MH guides the FCO to find the optimal solution to the FSMVRPTW.
-When possible, the FCO is initialized with a fleet composition identified by the rapid search space exploration enabled by the UCT-MH.
-Additionally, the best solutions found by the UCT-MH update the upper bound used by the FCO, which allows sub-optimal solutions to be pruned earlier.
+The first contribution of this paper is the development of an exact incremental B\&B algorithm for the FSMVRPTW.
+This algorithm employs a divide and conquer approach where the VRPTW is partitioned into an (RAP) that first assigns tasks to each robot using a parallel B\&B algorithm, and then finds the optimal sequence in which the assigned tasks are completed by solving a nested TSPTW, using another B\&B algorithm.
+The second contribution is a hybrid MCTS-based metaheuristic (UCT-MH), that uses the Upper Confidence bounds applied to Trees algorithm \cite{Kocsis2006BanditPlanning} in the fleet composition levels to guide its search and solves the nested TSPTW using a B\&B algorithm.
+The third novelty presented in this paper is the hybrid optimization framework where the UCT-MH guides the incremental B\&B to find the optimal solution to the FSMVRPTW.
+When possible, this B\&B is initialized with a fleet composition identified by the rapid search space exploration enabled by the UCT-MH.
+Additionally, the best solutions found by the UCT-MH update the upper bound used by the incremental B\&B, which allows sub-optimal solutions to be pruned earlier.
 The performance of the proposed method is verified on various real-life case studies.
-Results show a significant reduction in computation time when the FCO algorithm is guided by the proposed UCT-MH, especially for large problems sizes.
+Results show a significant reduction in computation time when the incremental B\&B algorithm is guided by the proposed UCT-MH, especially for large problem sizes.